 When a patient with a blood or tissue transmissible disease is diagnosed or treated, medical staff should evaluate all risk factors involved including blood and tissue use.
 If the physician suspects that the complication could be attributed to blood or tissue, or such an implication is recognized by infection control or medical record review, the case must be reported to the appropriate department.
-For suspected blood transmission, notify Transfusion Medicine at 310-267-8150.
-Refer to Hospital Policy HS 1393 Tissue Program Policies for suspected tissue related cases.
 If the patient has a history of receiving transfusion and tissue, both areas must be notified.